 Water was all over the cave.
 Standing inside the cave felt like standing in the rain, while it was not raining outside.

-The temple gets lots of pilgrims during the month of Saavan or Shravan that falls roughly in August during the peak monsoon season.
+The temple gets lots of pilgrims during the month of Saavan or Shravan which falls roughly in August during the peak monsoon season.
 This month is special for Shiva Devotees and they visit all possible Shiva temples, especially on Mondays.
 We had visited just before the Shravan month so there were not many visitors.
 We were told that in Shravan, there are long queues and you have to spend many hours before you can reach the cave temple.

 After a lovely drive that took us through lush green landscapes of western ghats interspersed by water bodies at regular intervals.
 Suddenly, about 20 km before Ratnagiri, we saw a massive waterfall across the valley at a distance.

 It would need a fair bit of trekking to reach the base of the waterfall, so we decided to admire it from the distance.
 The advantage of watching it from a distance was that the waterfall appeared a part of the overall landscape.
-It was a part of a large painting, adding its own color and rhythm to the environment.
+It was part of a large painting, adding its own color and rhythm to the environment.

 Nivali Waterfalls Video